cdl-geneseo/geneseo-dictionary/G/Genowhere.md

 # Genowhere

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Genowhere

 Created by  Unknown User (vas3), last modified on Apr 28, 2015

 Noun.
 Disparaging nickname for Geneseo do to its rural location.&quot;It sucks going to college in Genowhere.&quot;30%  of Geneseo students surveyed were familiar with the term.
 Of those surveyed 30% believed the word to be of local origin.(Sigl G-M, 2015)